gchumillas/php.query/README.md

 #### Building XML documents from scratch

 You can use phpQuery to create XML documents from scratch.
-This is a very nice feature if you want to create arbitrary XML documents and want to ensure that the created document is well formed:
+This is a very nice feature if you want to create arbitrary XML documents and want to ensure that the created documents are well formed:

 ```PHP
 $xml = new phpQuery('root', function ($root) {